Self-Supervised Learning to Prove Equivalence Between Straight-Line Programs via Rewrite Rules: Experimentation

 \subsubsection{Methodology for RQ3}

 We explore the ability of \DLTOOL to generalize using 2 different methods.
-The first method focuses on using the sample generation algorithm~\ref{alg:GenerateRewrites} for $R$ with different hyperparameters to create programs outside of the training distribution.
+The first method focuses on using the sample generation algorithm~\ref{alg:GenerateRewrites} for $Synth$ with different hyperparameters to create programs outside of the training distribution.
 The second method relates to actual use cases for program equivalence and focuses on finding equivalent programs from within different GitHub C functions.
 This search could be viewed as a demonstration of the system to find semantic equivalence for a variety of uses, such as identifying opportunities for library calls \cite{Mora18}, or grouping student submissions into semantically equal groups for grading \cite{Clune20}, \etc

 Regarding the first method, we use algorithm~\ref{alg:GenerateRewrites} to create programs with exactly 3 outputs and 101 to 120 AST nodes.
-Recall that in training we limit $R$ and $K$ to include only 1 or 2 output programs with up to 100 AST nodes.
+Recall that in training we limit $Synth$ and $Optim$ to include only 1 or 2 output programs with up to 100 AST nodes.
 We test our golden model on this dataset to determine if it has overfit the training data or if can solve problems from outside the training distribution.

 Regarding the second method, the FindSourcePrograms routine in algorithm~\ref{alg:GenerateKnownEqual} finds 13,215 unique multi-statement program blocks from GitHub.
+No pair of these programs are lexically equivalent and hence at least one rewrite rule step will be required for \DLTOOL to prove equivalence.
 As we are interested in comparing the more complex programs in this set, we select only programs with at least 30 AST nodes resulting in a set of 4,600 programs.
 We then group the programs and test all pairs of programs which have the same number of inputs, outputs, and functions.
 This results in 152,874 unique pairs of programs to check for equivalence.
-Since we search in both directions for each pair, our full GitHub test set $G$ has 305,748 program pairs to attempt equivalence proofs on.
+Since we search in both directions for each pair, our full GitHub test set $Human$ has 305,748 program pairs to attempt equivalence proofs on.